antmicro/wishbone-interconnect-burst-mode-benchmark/README.md

 ## Test suite

 This test suite is a set of testbenches and scripts used for verifying Wishbone interconnect implementation compatibility with specification.
-Tests are written in Python, using Cocotb simulation library and cocotbext-wishbone extension for testbenches.
+The tests are written in Python, using Cocotb simulation library and cocotbext-wishbone extension for testbenches.
-Test automation was done with cocotb-test and pytest libraries, with GNU Make used for automating DUT preparing steps.
+Test automation was done with cocotb-test and pytest libraries, with GNU Make used for automating the steps for preparing the Design Under Test (DUT).

 ### Usage